M00N77/M00N77/README.md

 i'm open to frontend opportunities where i can work on:

 - vue / react applications
-- product interfaces
+- product interfaces with real business logic
 - api-driven frontend
 - refactoring and code quality
-- real business logic
 - growing inside a strong engineering team

 ---